 - ASR2

-- Within the neighbourhood teams conducted a rapid ASR2-ish before starting on the priority worksite.
-In practice, this meant walking through the assigned street and start working on the building that, based on experience, was the highest priority.
+- Within their assigned neighbourhoods, the teams conducted a rapid ASR2-ish before starting on the priority worksite.
+In practice, this meant walking through the assigned streets and start working on the building that they, based on their experience, deemed was of the highest priority.

 - ASR3: Rapid Search and Rescue

-- Undertaken
+- o Undertaken

 - ASR4: Full Search and Rescue

 - o Undertaken at the same time as ASR3, as situation called for.